 JACQUELINE SAED WOLBORSKY PRINCIPAL

-Jacqueline Saed Wolborsky is the Acting Principal Second Violinist of the North Carolina Symphony and on the violin faculty at the University of North Carolina at Chapel Hill.
+Jacqueline Saed Wolborsky is the Principal Second Violinist of the North Carolina Symphony and a lecturer in violin at the University of North Carolina at Chapel Hill.
 She was previously a member of the Charleston Symphony and an Adjunct Professor of Violin at the College of Charleston.
 She has been a featured soloist with the North Carolina Symphony, Brussels Chamber Orchestra, and South Carolina Philharmonic, and was honored with the Russell Award at the Coleman International Chamber Music Competition.

 Wolborsky has performed at the National Gallery in Washington, D.C., as a co-founder of LACE (Living Arts Collective Ensemble) and with fellow NCS musicians in a trio setting.
 She has performed for Nobel Peace Prize winner Elie Weisel in Chicago and, in 2001, for the Vice President of the United States in Washington, D.C.
 She has spent past summers at the Verbier Festival in Switzerland, at the Eastern Music Festival in Greensboro, with the Chautauqua Symphony in New York, at the Norfolk Chamber Music Festival in Connecticut, at Ravinia’s Steans Music Institute in Chicago, at Keshet Eilon in Israel, and at the Weathersfield Festival in Vermont.
 She has worked with members of the Tokyo, Cleveland, and Vermeer Quartets; and with Yuri Bashmet, Joseph Silverstein, and Claude Frank, among others.
 She has toured with Joshua Bell, James Levine, and Mstislav Rostropovich.